ANeerincx/website/_pages/research_output.md

 - A. Neerincx, F. Sacchitelli, R. Kaptein, S. van der Pal, E. Oleari, and M. A. Neerincx, “Child’s culture-related experiences with a social robot at diabetes camps,” in 2016 11th ACM/IEEE International Conference on Human-Robot Interaction (HRI), 2016, pp. 485–486. doi: https://doi.org/10.1109/HRI.2016.7451818.

-### OTHER PRESENTATIONS & POSTERS

-- “Social Robots to Support Child and Family Care: A Dutch Use Case”, HRI 2021, LBR Presentation.
-- “Co-design with Children for Social Robot Implementations in Child and Family Care”, HRI 2021, Workshop Talk.
-- “Designing Child-Robot Interactions for Child and Family Care Settings”, RO-MAN 2021, Workshop Talk.
-- “Child’s Bonding and Self-Disclosing with a Robot in Family Care.”, IDC 2021, Doctoral Consortium.
-- “Social Robots for Child and Family Care: Qualitative Methods for Adults and Children”, ICSR 2020, Workshop Talk.
-- “Social Robots: An overview of the current state-of-the-art”, Alice & Eve 2020, Poster Presentation.